Multidimensional Fibonacci Coding: Introduction

-where $i_1,i_2-i_1,\ldots,i_j-i_{j-1}\geq2$.
-This result can be extended to all integers by using instead negaFibonacci sequence \cite{B,K}.
-In other words, every integer can be written uniquely as sum of nonconsecutive negaFibonacci numbers.
-Zeckendorf's theorem has been generalized and investigated in many directions; similar results can be stated for the generalized Fibonacci sequence of order $k$ \cite{CHS,U} and linear recurrence sequences \cite{DDKMMV,GTNP}.
+where $F_i$'s are Fibonacci numbers and $i_1,i_2-i_1,\ldots,i_j-i_{j-1}\geq2$.
+In other words, one may represent a positive integer as sum of nonconsecutive Fibonacci numbers.
+This theorem has been generalized and investigated in many directions; similar results can be stated for negaFibonacci sequence \cite{B,K}, generalized Fibonacci sequence of order $k$ \cite{CHS,U}, and linear recurrence sequences \cite{DDKMMV,GTNP}.
 The distribution of the number of terms in a Zeckendorf decomposition is studied in \cite{BDEMMTW,L,MW} where a probabilistic approach has recently been applied \cite{BaM}. \\

-Zeckendorf's theorem also finds several applications in data transmission and compression.
-Since the theorem provides a binary numeration system for the integers, it can be used to design an error-resistant universal code called Fibonacci code.
-The scheme was introduced by \cite{FK} and generalized to higher order in \cite{AF}.
-Theoretically, Fibonacci code makes use of the fact that the Zeckendorf representation of an integer involves no two consecutive terms from the Fibonacci sequence.
-This coding scheme is optimal under some distributions and can be used as an alternative to Huffman codes \cite{FK96,S}.
-In addition, it comes with fast encoding and decoding algorithms \cite{WKP,WKBPS}.
-Other applications of Fibonacci sequence in data science include the study of Morse code as a monoid \cite{C,Sa} and Wavelet trees \cite{KlS}. \\

-In this paper, we consider generalizations of Zeckendorf's theorem and Fibonacci code for free-$\mathbb{Z}$ modules.
-This includes, for example, the integers, Gaussian and Eisenstein integers, lattices, and the ring $\mathbb{Z}[\alpha]$ where $\alpha$ is algebraic.
-In fact, we will be studying generalizations of Zeckendorf's theorem in its purest form: we consider \textit{any} sequence that satisfies the generalized Fibonacci recurrence relation and examine elements that can be written as a sum of terms from the sequence.
-Since every term in the sequence is practically a linear combination of the sequence's initial conditions, one can at best hope to generate a module using sums of elements from this sequence.
-Hence, by design we adopt free $\mathbb{Z}$-modules as a mathematical space of interest. \\

-Noninteger Fibonacci sequences have been studied mostly on complex numbers \cite{Be,Hal,Ha,G,J,P}.
+Noninteger Fibonacci sequences have been studied mostly on complex numbers \cite{Be,G}.
 In particular, Jordan \cite{J} and Harman \cite{Ha} consider Fibonacci sequences whose initial terms and indices are Gaussian integers.
 Other generalizations usually involve an identity whose integer terms yield the classical Fibonacci numbers.
 For example, Binet's formula is exploited in \cite{Hal,P} where a Fibonacci function is defined over the real and complex numbers. \\

-From number-theoretic point of view, Zeckendorf decomposition can be seen as a numeration system where binary digits are used with Fibonacci numbers as a base.
-As it turns out, binary representation for multidimensional number systems is not well studied.
-K\'atai and Szab\'o \cite{KS} show that Gaussian integers can be written in base $-1+i$, thus giving a binary representation for Gaussian integers where the real part and complex part are not dealt with separately.
-In \cite{F1}, Forney uses $1+i$ as a basis to construct complex lattice codes.
-While some ring of integers may have special characteristics that permit similar binary representation, these systems at best provide fixed-length codes for communication over a channel. \\